Atlanta Contempt Actions Attorneys

 The procedure for separating your assets can be long and tedious and often leads to verbal and physical confrontations.
 As a result, your attorney must make provisions in your settlement agreement (if you have one) or request that the court provide for every contingency after your divorce.
 If you can account for every procedural problem that may arise after your divorce, then you will be better prepared to resolve these issues at that time.
 Many of these provisions can be found in form books such as the Georgia Library of Family Law Forms, which provides forms for divorces in Georgia.
 This forms book is intended for lawyers to use, but it may help give you an idea of what actions or motions are available to you and your lawyer.

 Where property division is concerned, you and your former spouse will need to be aware that a court order requiring you and your ex-spouse to divvy up your property can be quite contentious and often devolves into arguments over procedure.
 There may also be difficulties enforcing the support and visitation arrangements, but once you have a divorce decree setting forth those obligations and rights, enforcement is much easier.
 Contempt of court or the threat of contempt will often resolve these issues.

-At Kessler & Solomiany, LLC, our experienced attorneys know how to advocate for compliance with court order.
+At Kessler & Solomiany, LLC, our experienced Atlanta Contempt Actions Attorneys know how to advocate for compliance with court order.
 If you or a loved one is considering a contempt action, you deserve skilled representation.
 Contact us for a consultation at (404) 688-8810 or online today.